 Is it worth visiting Turkey in December?

 Absolutely!
-You’ll experience fewer crowds, less intense temperatures, cheaper prices and you can still explore almost all of the most popular attractions, including Cappadocia.
+You’ll experience fewer crowds, less intense temperatures, and lower prices, and you can still explore almost all of the most popular attractions, including underground cities and a hot air balloon ride in Cappadocia.

 It’s a great time to splurge on luxury accommodation as many places drop their prices significantly.